 I decided to make the sauce two nights before I planned to serve the meal, and Make-Ahead Creole-Style Shrimp Etouffee was born.
-I made the sauce on a lazy Sunday afternoon and finished the dish on Fat Tuesday.

 What does “Creole-Style” mean?

-I’m not going to delve too deeply into the differences between Cajun and Creole cuisine, which are often thought of as country cooking vs. city cooking, respectively.
+I’m not going to delve too deeply into the differences between Cajun and Creole cuisine.
+These are often thought of as country cooking vs. city cooking, respectively.
 There are historic roots that explain why the two cuisines use the ingredients they do, but I’m not going to rehash it here.
 For the purposes of my version of this dish, the addition of canned, diced tomatoes places it firmly in the Creole column.
 Many sources also explain that Cajun cooks use oil, while Creole cooks use butter.
 Hot debates rage about these distinctions in discussion threads.